nicomasnovo/proj-graph/README.md

 # Express server with both API and Graphql for educational purposes only
+#Quick example done during a workshop taught by Nico Masnovo

 ### 1) This project uses docker compose linked to your local files so you must first install all project dependencies: